jar-o/api-read-cache/README.md

 ### Testing

-You can test with the provided `api_test_suite.sh`.
+You can test with the originally provided `api_test_suite.sh`.
 However, to get to at least 68% passing, I had to make some edits.
 See `test_suite.patch`.
 You should be able to do

 ```
 patch api_test_suite.sh < test_suite.patch